LukaKurnjek/plutus-apps/plutus-example/README.md

 ### Where can I learn about Plutus scripts in more detail?

-Our education director, Lars Brünjes, has an excellent series of [tutorials](https://youtube.com/playlist?list=PLNEK_Ejlx3x2nLM4fAck2JS6KhFQlXq2N) on youtube.
+Our education director, Lars Brünjes, has an excellent series of [tutorials](https://www.youtube.com/@iogacademy/playlists?view=50&sort=dd&shelf_id=2) on youtube.
+You can also check out the GitHub page of the [Plutus Pioneer Program](https://github.com/input-output-hk/plutus-pioneer-program/).
 Further relevant Plutus documentation can be found [here](https://docs.cardano.org/plutus/learn-about-plutus).